-Japan works its tourism on precisely this union between these two different fields, highlighting their natural beauty, but also showing its technological capacity, betting on model cities and futuristic constructions.
+Japan works its tourism on precisely this union between these two different fields, highlighting its natural beauties, but also highlighting its technological capacity, betting on model cities and futuristic constructions.

-This same type of movement is replicated in the most different countries around the world, in order to highlight the different wealth of the most diverse regions, whether natural infrastructure assets or those built with human labor.
+This same type of movement is replicated in the most different countries around the world, in order to highlight the different riches of the most diverse regions, be they natural infrastructure heritage, or those that were built with the human workforce.

-A relationship that moves even the business market, as a environmental license company, which acts with the regulation of services related to the opening of a company, based on its suitability to the environment in which it finds itself.
+A relationship that moves even the business market, as a environmental license company, which regulates services related to the opening of a company, based on its suitability for the environment in which it is located.

-Without any environmental damage being caused, which can even put the lives of those present, as well as the image of this company, at risk, taking into account the increasingly aware situation in which the public currently finds itself.
+Without causing any environmental damage, which can even jeopardize the lives of those present, as well as the very image of the company, taking into account the increasingly aware situation to which the public currently finds itself.

-Something common even in the Brazilian scene, which has natural monuments, such as Corcovado, the dunes in the Maranhão sheets, but also artificial structures, such as the Cristo Redentor in Rio de Janeiro and the great metropolises in São Paulo.
+Something common even in the Brazilian scene, which has natural monuments, such as Corcovado, the dunes in the Maranhão sheets, but also with artificial structures, such as Christ the Redeemer in Rio de Janeiro and the large metropolises in São Paulo.

 Where the most varied buildings and offices, such as a dentist office or office of companies that provide services of process design and improvement.
 A set of rooms that form large building structures, turning them into tourist spots.

-All this introduction serves only to exemplify how it is possible for a country to bet on different approaches during the commercialization process of its tourist services, as Japan does.
+This entire introduction serves only to exemplify how it is possible for a country to bet on different approaches during the process of marketing its tourist services, as Japan does.

-A place focused not only on publicizing its modern achievements, but also its natural wealth, highlighting its volcanoes.
+A place focused not only on publicizing its modern achievements, but also its natural riches, highlighting its volcanoes.

 The relationship between Japan and its volcanoes

-In terms of natural wealth, Japan has something of great prominence which are its huge archipelagos, a set of mountains of the most varied sizes, with different heights and extensions of land.
+In terms of natural resources, Japan has something of great prominence, which are its huge archipelagos, a set of mountains of the most varied sizes, with different heights and extensions of land.

-There are also others volcanoes known, such as Monte Aso, known as one of the most active volcanoes in the country, in many cases resulting in the need to withdraw residents and tourists from the region, because of the risks brought by this eruption.
+There are also others volcanoes known as Mount Aso, known as one of the most active volcanoes in the country, in many cases resulting in the need to evacuate residents and tourists from the region, because of the risks brought by this eruption.

-But for those looking to discover lesser-known points in the tourist culture of a country, a recommendation is to visit the island of Sakurajima, which has a low-activity volcano, allowing tourists to approach this place of dangerous beauty.
+But for those looking to discover lesser-known points in the tourist culture of a country, a recommendation is to visit Sakurajima Island, which has a low-activity volcano, allowing tourists to approach this place of dangerous beauty.

 And to explain more about the characteristics of this place, first it is important to talk about its origins, including the fact that this location is not actually an island, despite having been in the past.

-Sakurajima is a term in Japanese that refers to a specific type of flower dominant in the region, with this place being popularly referred to as the “Island of Cherry Trees”.
+Sakurajima is a Japanese term that refers to a specific type of flowers dominant in the region, with this place being popularly referred to as the "Island of Cherry Trees".

-Located in Kagoshima Prefecture in Kyushu, being one of the main islands of Japan, found in the extreme southwestern region of the country, this region is famous for its beaches, hot springs and, of course, its wonderful volcanoes.
+Located in Kagoshima Prefecture in Kyushu, being one of Japan's main islands, found in the extreme southwestern region of the country, this region is famous for its beaches, hot springs and, of course, its wonderful volcanoes.

-Among these mentioned volcanoes, Sakurajima stands out, a place that stands out due to its constant activity, but also as a tourist spot, for receiving the most diverse tourists, not only from abroad, but also the residents of Japan.
+Among these volcanoes, Sakurajima stands out, a place in evidence for its constant activity, but also as a tourist spot, for receiving the most diverse tourists, not only from outside the country, but also the residents of Japan.

-After all, it is common for someone who lives in the most advanced area of the country, in terms of technology in this case, such as urban centers, to look for new air during their vacation period, still in a post-pandemic period.
+After all, it is common for someone who lives in the most advanced area of the country, in terms of technologies in the case, such as urban centers, to look for new air during their vacation period, still in a post-pandemic period.

-Individuals have been isolated for a long time and have started to take to the streets, with the tourist market adapting to the new reality of fabric masks and surgical, focusing on travel packages to be carried out within the country.
+Individuals have been isolated for a long time and have started to take to the streets, with the tourist market adapting to the new reality of fabric masks and surgical operations, focusing on travel packages to be carried out in the internal environment of the country.

-And within this relationship, the Sakurajima region becomes a popular destination for returning from tourist trips, being a place recognized for its natural beauty, which differs from many of the mountains in the country, due to the rustic setting of the place.
+And within this relationship, the Sakurajima region becomes a sought-after destination for the return of tourist trips, being a place recognized for its natural beauty, which differs from many of the mountains in the country, because of the rustic scenery of the place.

-This is a result of its constant eruption, being a volcano that even today continues with a constant rate of eruptions, and smoke trails are always found near this region, which even helps to fortify its tourist potential.
+This is a result of its constant eruption, being a volcano that even today continues with a constant rate of eruptions, being always found trails of smoke near this region, which even helps to fortify its tourist potential.

-Despite these constant activities, Sakurajima is also known for its low-level operations, meaning it poses little risk to tourists and residents of Kagoshima, the closest city to the volcano, about 4km away.
+Despite these constant activities, Sakurajima is also known for its low-level operations, that is, posing little risk to tourists and residents of Kagoshima, the closest city to the volcano, about 4km away.

-This security must be defined by the environmental professionals who work in the region, who as well as a preliminary environmental assessment to be carried out to ensure the absence of risks when implementing a project in an environmental region, define this level of protection.
+This security will be defined by the environmental professionals who work in the region, who, as well as a preliminary environmental assessment to be carried out to ensure the absence of risks when implementing a work in an environmental region, define this level of protection.

-Also because these services end up being also related to a commercial issue, given the possibility of Japan focusing on tourist activities in the place, without any hardships occurring to visitors to this region.
+Especially because these services end up being also related to a commercial issue, given the possibility of Japan focusing on tourist activities in the place, without any adversity happening to the visitors of this region.

-However, this lull in Sakurajima, with controlled eruptions, was not always a reality on the island, which in fact stopped being an island precisely because of a great activity that took place in the last century.
+However, this calm in Sakurajima, with controlled eruptions, was not always a reality on the island, which in fact ceased to be an island precisely because of a great activity that occurred in the last century.

 The Great Eruption of 1914

-A large lava flow in 1914 caused a complete shift in the local geography, causing the site formerly known as Cherry Island to become a peninsula through a land link between the former island and the mainland.
+A large lava flow that occurred in 1914 caused a complete change in the local geography, causing the place formerly known as Cherry Blossom Island to become a peninsula, through a land link between the former island and the mainland.

-Since then, Sakurajima has never suffered from any eruption at this volume level, capable of endangering the lives of everyone around her, including the mainland residents, now relying on this land connection as a result of the 1914 activities.
+Since then, Sakurajima has never suffered from an eruption of this volume, capable of endangering the lives of everyone around it, including the residents of the mainland, counting now on this land connection, a result of the activities of 1914.

-To protect oneself in this sense, it is necessary to constantly monitor not only Sakurajima, but also all the volcanoes present in the country, in order to ensure safety, as should be done in a industrial boiler.
+In order to protect itself in this sense, it is necessary to constantly monitor not only Sakurajima, but also all the volcanoes present in the country, in order to guarantee safety, as should be done in a industrial boiler shop.

-Something of great importance for a region surrounded by mountains, with active and dormant volcanoes, with among the most popular some such as:
+Something of great importance for a region surrounded by mountains, with active and dormant volcanoes, with some of the most popular ones such as: